werner-scholtz/kalender/README.md

   // The builder for the stationary event tile.
 (When it is being dragged)
   tileWhenDraggingBuilder: (event) => Container(),

-  // The builder for the feedback tile.
+  // The builder for the feedback tile, follows the cursor/finger.
 (When it is being dragged)
   feedbackTileBuilder: (event, dropTargetWidgetSize) => Container(),

   // The builder for the drop target event tile.